 Free exhibitions!

-The month launches with 100 Black Women Who Have Made A Mark, a display at Leicester Museum and Art Gallery celebrating Black women past and present.
+The month launches with 100 Black Women Who Have Made A Mark, a display at Leicester Gallery, De Montfort University, celebrating Black women past and present.
 It’s open to the public from 2 October right through until January 2025.

 Exhibitions will be running across a variety of locations including Archiving The Past, Reflecting the Future at John Lewis, which shows the artistic and cultural contributions of the African and African Caribbean diaspora to Britain.
 Also at John Lewis is a special display telling the story of Larry Gains, a Leicester boxer who was denied the opportunity to become World Champion due to his colour.
 There will be a touring pop-up exhibition telling the extraordinary stories of the Windrush Generation at Leicester Central Library, The BRITE Centre and St Barnabas Library.